jamesshore/ergotest/docs/automation_api.md

 * testCaseResult.errorMessage?: string

+> **Warning:** Visual changes to the output of this method are not considered breaking changes.

 If this test failed, contains the error message.
 Throws an exception if the test didn't fail.

-The specific error message depends on the error that caused the test failure.
-If the error was an instance of `Error`, as is usually the case, then this contains `error.message`.
+The nature of the error message depends on the type of the error.

+* If the error was an instance of `Error`, as is usually the case, this contains `error.message`.
-If the error was an instance of `Error`, but `error.message` was undefined, then this contains `""`.
+* If the error was an instance of `Error`, but `error.message` was undefined, this contains `""`.

-If the error was a string, then this contains that string.
+* If the error was a string, this contains that string.

-In all other cases, this contains the results of calling `util.inspect()` with infinite depth on the error.
+* In all other cases, this contains the results of calling `util.inspect()` with infinite depth on the error.

 [Back to top](#automation-api)